 The beauty of embracing a fear is that it will become less daunting.
 You start to sit with it compassionately rather than critically.
 Some people find walking helps them to think something like this through.
 Or you could explore this in conversation with someone, in a meditation, or in your journal.

-Embracing a fear with compassion will probably help you to accept that you are not perfect.
-And that that is ok too because nobody is perfect anyway; we are all human and everyone will be fighting their own battles.
+Embracing a fear with compassion will help you to accept that you are not perfect.
+And that it is ok because nobody is perfect anyway; we are all human and everyone will be fighting their own battles.

 Other questions you can ask yourself